Oleksl888/uc_restful_api/README.md

    - PATCH: Partially updates a selected user from admin panel.
 Admin authorization required.
 Request must be a valid JSON.
 Name must be only alphabetic and password must contain at least 8 symbols.
 Optionally admin can alter other fields in user account such as st admin privileges.
 URL must contain {uuid}.
    - DELETE: Deletes a selected user.
 Admin authorization required.
 Request must be a valid JSON.
 URL must contain {uuid}.

+8. **/search**
+   - GET: Returns recipes list.
+No user authorization/authentication required.
+Look for a recipe by name and it will return a list of matches.
+If you look up a recipe by ingredients, make sure you add commas between words otherwise it won't produce the correct result.
+Params to include are 'recipe' and 'ingredient'.

 ## Enjoy and have fun